Blackboard module rollover and system upgrade June / July 2017 information:

 The Blackboard system upgrade has been completed successfully on 11/7/2017.

 Current Year Module Switch Over – 1st September 2017

 A number of colleges and departments have modules that run across the Current Year Module switch over on 1st September, such as March Entry Nursing, ELTS Pre-sessional Programmes and Taught Masters Programmes across all colleges.
-Staff in these areas will need to ensure students know what will be happening on 1st September 2016.
-A pop up message for all users will appear when first signing on to Blackboard after the Current Year module switch on 1st September 2016.
+Staff in these areas will need to ensure students know what will be happening on 1st September 2017.
+A Pop Up for all users will appear when first signing on to Blackboard after the Current Year module switch on 1st September 2017.
 This will remain for two weeks and explain where to find modules.
-Please let us know if this affects you and you would like further information.

 If you have any questions about the module rollover process or system upgrade please contact us as soon as possible: email@example.com